Conditional neural control variates for variance reduction in Bayesian inverse problems: Additional Darcy posterior visualizations

 \section{Additional Darcy posterior visualizations}

 Figure~\ref{fig:darcy_gallery} shows posterior summaries for three additional held-out observations, demonstrating that CNCV generalizes beyond the single observation shown in Figure~\ref{fig:darcy_posterior}.
 Each row follows the same format: pressure field $p^\dagger$ with sensor locations, true log-permeability $u^\dagger$, CNCV posterior mean, and posterior standard deviation.
 Across all observations, the CNCV posterior mean recovers the large-scale structure of the truth, with posterior uncertainty concentrated in the domain interior, away from sensors and Dirichlet boundaries.
+Figure~\ref{fig:darcy_posterior_samples} shows individual posterior draws for the same three observations; the samples retain the high-frequency structure that averaging into the posterior mean smooths out.